 Open research and collaboration in different areas of numerics, multiphase & turbulence modeling, supercomputing, and application areas is the way many academic and industrial leaders are defying these challenges using OpenFOAM - the open source CFD code developed, maintained and QA-released every six months and made available to the community by ESI Group.

 For a long time, OpenFOAM has been a platform for scientists and engineers to virtually experiment with technological innovations and digitally test flows in real-world scenarios.
 By making highly scalable solutions accessible to a broad user base globally and across industries, the software has been driving the democratization of numerical simulation and contributes to the understanding that digital model results increasingly serve as the reference, pushing physical test to the back burner.

 There isn’t a more economical or sustainable alternative to cost- and time intense physical trials than simulating and virtually testing fluid dynamics problematics.

 The community met virtually at the annual OpenFOAM Conference to share insights into the latest results from their work with the software, whether for state-of-the-art industrial applications or research & innovation.
 The conference featured 40 presentations between plenary and parallel sessions, with GNS Systems and NVIDIA as main sponsors.

 Here are some of my key takeaways for the next steps on the path to democratization:

 This conference has highlighted that the OpenFOAM platform is propelling forward with several bright lights in its future and a growing community of brilliant minds who collaboratively work on new models that will one day reveal the full picture.
 We’ve seen amazing progress and achievements in the past decade, and I am excited to see my CFD peers share new applications at next year’s user event.
-Meanwhile, send us a note to join the global OpenFOAM community to grow your ecosystem and sign-up for one of our training courses to improve your simulation capabilities.
+Join us online for the 10th OpenFOAM conference on Nov 8th, 2022 or sign-up for one of our training courses to improve your simulation capabilities.